mogonc34/ITSC3155051Group7Project/api/User Manual.md

 ﻿Copied this from FastAPI Project - Frontend

-# ITSC-3155 Section-051 Group-7 Final Project Documentatoin - User Manual
+# ITSC-3155 Section-051 Group-7 Final Project User Manual

 Due to project timelines, no frontend build was required.
 Instead [Uvicorn](https://uvicorn.org), an ASGI web server implementation for Python, has been used in conjunction with [SwaggerUI](https://swagger.io/tools/swagger-ui/) is substituted for scaled-down frontend Interactions.